-Our ability to make acquisitions at reasonable prices and successfully integrate acquired operations

-As an acquisitive organization, we actively pursue acquisitions to expand our North American footprint and services offerings as well as supplement existing businesses.
+A decline in our ability to make acquisitions at reasonable prices and successfully integrate acquired operations, no assurance of future performance by acquired businesses and potential liabilities associated with acquisitions As an acquisitive organization, we actively pursue acquisitions to expand our footprint and services offerings as well as supplement existing businesses.
 Not only does our acquisition strategy depend on the continued availability of suitable targets, it also depends on the ability to negotiate favorable terms and conditions.
 Another risk with acquisitions is the ability to integrate the acquired business into an existing service line.